• Skip to primary navigation

 Great for families

-Sad snowman face on bowl of dairy-free potato soup.
+Close-up sad face of melted snowman on bowl of creamy potato soup.

 This holiday food idea is an ideal way to get the kids involved in creating their own edible masterpieces.